digabi/ytl-linux/INSTALL.md

  1. The computer reboots after a successful installation.
  1. Log in (`school` / `school`) and change the password: Menu (bottom-left) > Preferences > Account Details > Password.
  1. In case your screen resolution is bad try: Menu > Preferences > Display: Normal Graphics On Boot.
 Finally, reboot the server.
- 1. Start Naksu to install the virtualised server: Menu > Administration > Naksu (You can pin Naksu icon to bottom panel by right-clicing it > Add to panel)
+ 1. Start Naksu to install the virtualised server: Menu > Administration > Naksu (You can pin Naksu icon to bottom panel by right-clicking it > Add to panel)

 ## What to do if the installation fails

+ 1. Go through the Frequently observed problems below.
  1. Try again.
 The installation downloads massive amount of data and there might be outages.
 The installation is less robust what comes to the network problems.
- 1. Try with a different network (e.g. by sharing a network via your mobile phone).
+ 1. Try with a different network (e.g. by sharing a network via 4G model).
 Maybe your ISP blocks or filters data?
  1. Are you using Legacy/BIOS boot?
 Try enabling SecureBoot instead.
  1. Take some screenshots (again, your mobile phone is your friend here):
    * The screen where the installation finished.